-This post is in continuation with LeanFT tutorial series.
-Refer the last post on Getting Ready with LeanFT, if you would like to start over from beginning.
-In this post we will cover Browser Extensions that comes with LeanFT and Settings.
+This post is in continuation with the LeanFT tutorial series.
+Refer to the last post on Getting Ready with LeanFT, if you would like to start over from the beginning.
+In this post, we will cover Browser Extensions that come with LeanFT and Settings.

-In order to identify objects on different browsers, LeanFT needs to have functional testing agent extension enabled for the browsers.
+To identify objects on different browsers, LeanFT needs to have a functional testing agent extension enabled for the browsers.
 Below browsers are supported

 - Google Chrome

 - Mozilla Firefox

 Browser extensions come with LeanFT installation.
 After installation, you can find these at path <LeanFT Installtion>\Installations\<Browser Folder>

 Setup Chrome, Mozilla and Safari Just by Drag-Drop

 Chrome, Mozilla and Safari can be installed quickly by dragging the “Agent” file to the browser extension page.

 When you open internet explorer for the first time after Installing LeanFT, you will be prompted to enable HPE Functional Testing Agent.
 Don’t worry if you ignored it, you still can set this, go to Tools> Manage Add-ons and enable HPE Functional Testing Agent extension.

 Setup Microsoft Edge for LeanFT